QueensEngineeringSociety/QLife/README.md

 A cloud database is hosted with the Queen's Engineering Society's cloud system and made accessible by a public load balancer.
 A php script, get\_database.php, is used to retrive the database in JSON form.
 On login, the app makes an HTTP get call to qtap.engsoc.queensu.ca/database/get\_database.php to retrieve that JSON and then parse it and put into the phone's SQLITE database.

+The cloud database also has a Dibs table.
+This holds the JSON array returned from the Dibs reservations API for each room.
+This table is automatically updated every 10 minutes.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.